regoclint/prac/Notes.md

-Inorder in BST is ascending order and modify inorder for descending For nary tree serialize deserialize need children count For binary tree serialize deserialize need null values For preorder subtree need # at start
+Inorder in BST is ascending order and modify inorder for descending For nary tree serialize deserialize need children count For binary tree serialize deserialize need null values Easier to serialize and deserialize via pre order
+For preorder subtree need # at start
 PQ and TreeSet
     Both O(log(N)) time complexity for adding, removing, and searching elements